Predelnik/DSpellCheck/README.md

 * Add link to short online manual to plugin menu.

 v1.2.4
-* Make option - ignore words starting or ending with apostrophe to be turned off by default (still it's recommend for Aspell users)
+* Make option "ignore words starting or ending with apostrophe" to be turned off by default (still it's recommend for Aspell users)
 * Add option to ignore apostrophe at the end of the words (turned on by default)
 * Fix wrong message and behaviour when Hunspell directory for dictionaries doesn't exist.
 * Restore work of multiple languages list for Aspell.